darkin-blade/vim-sb-complete3/README.md

 ### New features comparing to vim-sb-complete2

 1. it has the candidate columns of words
 2. it can be record into the reg `.` in `cgn` mode
+3. better support for special characters such as CJK